shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 +   App\Component\Mail\PasswordChangedMail: ~
 ```

-Go ahead and try to reset a customer password.
+Go ahead and try to reset a customer's password.
-You will receive email notification about the changed password for the account.
+You will receive an email notification about the changed password for the account.

 ## Make the mail template configurable in administration